 The first rule of glaze testing is never mix up a big batch of glaze and glaze a kiln load of work with it.
 Unless you enjoy heartache, with any newly mixed glaze, you should always test first on glaze test tiles.

 Glaze test tiles can come in all shapes and sizes and it is a good idea to make them in the same way you make your work.
 If you are a thrower, throw them; a slab builder, slab build them; a pincher, you got it, pinch them.
 But Steve Loucks makes a good case for making them in a wide L-shape no matter which method you use.
-In today’s post, an excerpt from the October 2018 issue of Ceramics Monthly, Steve explains why he makes his glaze test tiles the way he does and why you should consider it too. – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archive, Steve explains why he makes his glaze test tiles the way he does and why you should consider it too. – Jennifer Poellot Harnetty, editor.

 PS.
 Check out this video for more tips on ceramic test tiles!